cydanil/icepap-ipassign/gui/gui.md

 If any field is invalid, `Apply` will be disabled.

+## Log Window

+A log of the traffic on the network and actions within ipassign can be viewed in `LogWindow`.
+This window contains a read-only text field that, when displayed refreshes automatically.
+From the log window, it is possible to save these to file.

 ## Networking

 All the networking is handled by `networking.NetworkInterface`.
 This object has the two methods `do_discovery` and `send_configuration`.

+Messages to and from ipassign always have the mac address `00:D1:5E:A5:ED:00`

 [gui_workflow]: workflow.png "Image describing a user's workflow"